 From a Visiting Student to a Degree Student

 A visiting student may apply to become a degree-seeking student at Naropa after spending a semester or year as a visiting student.
-Application materials from the previous application may be used and no additional fee is required.
-If a student has 30 credits or more, the student must complete any supplemental application materials required by the program.
+Application materials from the previous application may be used, and no additional fee is required.
+The student must complete any supplemental application materials required by the program.
 Admission is not guaranteed.
 If accepted, the student needs to pay another $250 confirmation deposit.

 Boulder, CO 80302